Kurtis24/Crypto-Tracker/classic/docs/single-page.md

 ### 1. **Search Functionality (In Development)**

-- Users can press the search icon to look up different cryptocurrencies.
+- Users can press the search icon, located in the **bottom right**, to look up different cryptocurrencies.
 - Currently, this feature is still in development and will be enhanced in future versions.

+### 2. **Recent Viewed Coins**

+- A **recently viewed** section helps users keep track of the cryptocurrencies they were last viewing.
+- This allows for easy navigation and quick reference to frequently checked coins.

-### 2. **Real-Time Cryptocurrency Listings**
+### 3. **Real-Time Cryptocurrency Listings**

 - The main interface displays a selection of key cryptocurrencies, including:
   - **Bitcoin (BTC)**